-This topic describes how Qlik Compose for Data Warehouses is affected by Daylight Saving Time (DST) and provides guidelines for handling changes brought about by DST.
+This topic describes the impact of Daylight Saving Time (DST) on Qlik Replicate and provides guidelines for handling changes brought about by DST.

 There are two types of DST changes:

 The comments below assume that the customer has not changed the time but rather the timezone or the DST setting.
-Changing the actual time (not for minor time adjustments) is a sensitive operation and is best done when Qlik Compose for Data Warehouses is stopped.
+Changing the actual time (not for minor time adjustments) is a sensitive operation and is best done when Qlik Replicate is stopped.

-There are two places where DST may have an effect:
+Still, there are several places where DST may have an effect:

 - Timestamps in logs and audit messages are in local time.
 As a result, when Winter time starts, the logs will show the time going back an hour; conversely, when Summer time starts, the logs may appear to be missing one hour.